SteJ20996/AMS562_ScientificProgrammingInCpp/homeworks/hw2/hw2_README.md

 **This is the README file for homework 2.**

-> Create a new branch called branch_hw2
-> And hw2 is done in this branch
+> Create a new branch called branch_hw2, and hw2 is done in this branch.

 *Here are steps of this homework.*
 1. Create a file called hw2_file.cpp, in order to code homework in it, using `touch hw2_file.cpp`.